Sun-Mountain/GenConCal/README.md

 ## 1. Installation

 ### Prerequisites
-Before installing the Gencon Calendar App, ensure you have the following installed on your machine:
+Before installing the GenCon Calendar App, ensure you have the following installed on your machine:

 * Node.js (version 14 or higher)
 * npm or yarn package manager